jeffbruce/MICeAutomaticReportTool/README.md

 # MICeAutomaticReportTool
-A project written in R's Shiny web framework to automatically produce reports for MICe collaborators.
+A project written using R's Shiny web framework to automatically produce reports for MICe collaborators.